g00fy-/angular-datepicker/README.md

 ##### Execute callback upon date set

 <p>Execute callback when a new date set in a highest resolution available, e.g. if you specify min-view="hour" the callback will be executed only when the user picks an hour, not just date, month or year.
-Alternatively, you can bind yo a new even 'setMaxDate'.</p>
+Alternatively, you can bind to a new event 'setMaxDate'.</p>

 <p>Within your controller</p>
 ```js